iandav/reqres-api-testing/README.md

 # reqres-api-testing

 ## Introduction
-This is a practical personal project to practice the concepts of API Testing.
-The API is called "Reqres" and you can access here https://reqres.in/ to view its functionalities and expected responses from the server.
+This is a practical personal project to practice basic concepts of API Testing.
+The API is called "Reqres" and you can access [here](https://reqres.in/) to view its functionalities and expected responses from the server.
+The main tools/technologies used are Postman, Newman, JavaScript and Chai BDD.

 ## Scope
-The scope of the project includes testing the following functionalities of the Reqres API:
+The scope of the project includes testing the following functionalities of the API:
 <ul>
   <li>Login</li>
   <li>Register</li>